Set up model-driven apps in Dynamics 365 to use SharePoint Online

 For more information about SharePoint permissions, see Introduction: Control user access with permissions

-Configure Dynamics 365 for Customer Engagement apps (online) for SharePoint document management
+Configure model-driven apps in Dynamics 365 for SharePoint document management

 If you are a new organization and have not yet deployed document management, see Configure a new organization.